TheFreeman193/NordVPN-Servers/index.md

 ### Translations

-If you'd like to translate a help file, please create a pull request.
-Approved translations will also be added to the PowerShell Gallery.
-The module itself does not currently support language files.
+If you'd like to translate the help documentation, please create a pull request.
+Approved translations will also be added to the PowerShell Gallery and Updatable Help.
+The module itself does not currently support custom languages.

 ## Requirements